tyconsulting/blog.tyang.github.io/_posts/2018-11-19-configuring-azure-resources-diagnostic-log-settings-using-azure-policy.md

 <a href="https://blog.tyang.org/wp-content/uploads/2018/11/image-1.png"><img style="display: inline; background-image: none;" title="image" src="https://blog.tyang.org/wp-content/uploads/2018/11/image_thumb-1.png" alt="image" width="1002" height="561" border="0" /></a>

 When configuring policy assignments, in addition to creating the assignment itself, you may also need to configure permissions to the Log Analytics workspace of your choice.
 According to the <a href="https://docs.microsoft.com/en-us/azure/governance/policy/how-to/remediate-resources">Microsoft documentation</a> for policy remediations, a Managed Identity (MSI) is created for each policy assignment that contains DeployIfNotExists effects in the definitions.
 The required permission for the target assignment scope is managed automatically.
 However, if the remediation tasks need to interact with resources outside of the assignment scope, you will need to manually configure the required permissions.
 In our case, if the Log Analytics workspace you have specified in the assignment is located outside of the assignment scope (i.e. in another resource group, or another subscription in the same AAD tenant), you will need to manually configure the permission as documented in the doco.
-The required role for the assignment MSI is “Log Analytics Contributor”.
+The required role for the assignment MSI is "Log Analytics Contributor".

 For example, in my lab, I assigned the initiative to a resource group, and the Log Analytics workspace is located in another resource group: